Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

-        resolution respecting the TTL (time to live) from DNS query responses, this will enable better resillience to changes of the IP address in large scale deployments where the IP adress of the  media processing entities may change frequenty.
+        resolution respecting the TTL (time to live) from DNS query responses, this will enable better resillience to changes of the IP address in large scale deployments where the IP address of the  media processing entities may change frequenty.
      5. In case HTTPS  [[!RFC2818]] protocol is used, basic authentication HTTP AUTH [[!RFC7617]]